Fees

 If you do not have private health insurance or Medicare, these out-of-pocket expenses will be substantially higher.

-Should you have any concerns or questions, your surgeon or their secretary will be more than happy to discuss these costs before your procedure to be sure you understand what costs you may be liable to pay yourself.
+Should you have any concerns or questions, please discuss these costs with your surgeon or their secretary before your procedure to be sure you understand what costs you may be liable to pay yourself.

 It is important to note you are responsible for the cost of your own medical treatment before your employer’s insurer accepts your claim.
 HANDOC strongly recommend you confirm with your employer prior to any treatment that you will be lodging a Workers’ Compensation claim for your injury with their insurer and that in the event your claim should be denied, whether your employer will assist you with covering any medical expenses.